 I’ve learned things I wish I didn’t know!
-The Church at times resisted but often compromised to align with the status quo, directly or indirectly perpetrating and perpetuating injustice.
-The most challenging question though was what is my complicity in the ongoing injustice in this city?
+The most challenging question was what is my complicity in the ongoing injustice in this city?

 I wasn’t prepared for what I was going to experience.
 I had no idea that this pilgrimage would be deeply emotional and painful, yet at the same time deeply healing.

 A life-changing morning.
 Thought-provoking and deeply moving.
 God at work!!